-Vaccination is important for adults to stay protected from harmful diseases.
-If you haven’t had the recommended vaccines during your childhood, you can still get catch up vaccines.
-If you’re not sure if you’ve had them, speak to your GP or vaccination provider.
+Vaccination is important for all people to stay protected from harmful diseases.
+If you haven’t had the recommended vaccines during your childhood, you may still be eligible for free catch up vaccinations.
+If you’re not sure if you’ve had them, speak to your GP, pharmacist, nurse or other immunisation provider.

 Health advice about the COVID-19 vaccine

-You might need to get 2 to 4 different vaccines at certain ages.
-It’s also important that you get your vaccines on time.
+You may need several different vaccines at certain ages.
+It’s important to get all the vaccines recommended for you on time.

 If you have medically at-risk conditions, you may need extra vaccines.
-Talk to your GP for more information.
+Talk to your GP, pharmacist, nurse or other immunisation service provider for more information.

-All adults should get an influenza vaccination every year.
-There may be a fee for this.
+All people from 6 months of age should get an influenza vaccination every year.

-All adults born during or since 1966 who have not received 2 doses of MMR (measles, mumps and rubella) vaccine are recommended to receive 2 doses.
-Minimum interval between doses is 4 weeks.
+All adults born during or since 1966 who have not received 2 documented doses of MMR (measles, mumps and rubella) vaccine should get 2 doses.
+The minimum interval between doses is 4 weeks.

 50 years old and older

-All adults should get an influenza vaccination every year.
-There may be a fee for this.
+All people from 6 months of age should get an influenza vaccination every year.

-Aboriginal and Torres Strait Islander adults should get a pneumococcal vaccination depending on their previous vaccinations.
+Aboriginal and Torres Strait Islander people over 50 years should get pneumococcal and shingles vaccinations.

 65 years old and older